 LDC also works with the Roundtable for Responsible Soy (RTRS) certification schemes in Brazil, Argentina and Paraguay.
 In 2020, we certified a number of assets enabling us to source RTRS beans under chain of custody.

-For further details of the LDC profile in Brazil and Argentina, please find attached a transparency report.
+For further details of our sourcing profile in Brazil, Argentina and Paraguay, please find attached a transparency report.